 I'm sorry.

-Another criminal referral today on top of the referrals we told you about all day yesterday, and this one the Justice Inspector General, not coming from Congress this time, making a criminal referral for the former deputy director of the FBI, Andrew McCabe, directly to the U.S. attorney for the District of Columbia.
+And this one, the Justice Inspector General, not coming from Congress this time, making a criminal referral for the former deputy director of the FBI, Andrew McCabe, directly to the U.S. Attorney for the District of Columbia.

 Unbelievable.

-This is gonna be a very, very up and down, bumpy, bumpy ride.
+This is going to be a very, very up and down, bumpy, bumpy ride.

-Facebook just it's like it's sort of like uh Diamond and Soak all over again.
+Facebook, just it's like it's sort of like Diamond and Soak all over again.

 Facebook suspended.